atksh/python_prtree/README.md

 "python_prtree" is a python implementation of Priority R-Tree (see reference below).
 Supported futures are as follows:

-- Construct Priority R-Tree(PRTree) from rectangles; an array of (xmin, xmax, ymin, ymax)
+- Construct Priority R-Tree(PRTree) from rectangles; an array of (xmin, xmax, ymin, ymax) / (xmin, xmax, ymin, ymax, zmin, zmax)
+  - Now supports 3D PRTree with python_prtree>=0.4.0
 - query and batch query with a rectangle(s)
 - insert and erase(delete) (but not optimized yet)